 Feeling Stressed about Coronavirus?

-Please see this helpful handout which provides concrete strategies to address stress and anxiety.
+Please visit our COVID-19 well-being resources page, and take a look at this helpful handout that provides concrete strategies to address stress and anxiety.
 In addition, SilverCloud is a free online mental health tool that can help students develop skills for managing stress, anxiety, sleep, and depression.
 It can be accessed 24 hours/day, 7 days/week.

 Counseling and Psychological Services